Photograph by kind permission of Hana Shahnavaz, taken at the opening of my solo show, LOVE Paintings, at Arusha Gallery in June 2022.

 She has had works short-listed for the Jerwood Drawing Prize in 2003 and 2008; selected for the Royal Academy Summer Exhibition in 2006, the Discerning Eye exhibition at the Mall galleries in London in 2002/6/11/14/15, Artsway Open 09/05, curated by Peter Bonnell, Sway, Hampshire; Visual Exhibition for Art of Ideas II curated by Stephen Snoddy in Birmingham(2009),the Royal West of England Academy, the Exchange Drawing show, and her solo show at Newlyn Art Gallery.
 This show was well reviewed in The Guardian and the Spectator.
 Links are below.

 Kate has also initiated, organised and curated artists’ group shows; the first was held at the Stephen Lawrence Gallery (University of Greenwich) in March 2013 and in October 2013 a larger group showed in The Art Pavilion in Tower Hamlets for 2 weeks.
-This show was called Like/don’t like/don’t care.
 The third, and very successful fund-raising show, was for the charity Freedom from Torture, held at Millennium, by kind permission of Joseph Clarke, in Cornwall in November 2013.
 Around £11,000 was raised.
 Kate has organised and curated a show exploring the hidden feminine, called Drawing down the Feminine.
-This group consists of 15 artists, at varying stages in their careers; their first exhibition was at Newlyn Art Gallery in March 2016 (this was a most successful and well visited show, with nearly 700 visitors in 5 days).
-A second exhibition was held at The Plough Arts Centre in Torrington, north Devon, during May 2016.
-The the show will tour to Bridport Arts Centre opening January 2018.
+This group consists of 15 artists, at varying stages in their careers; their first exhibition was at Newlyn Art Gallery in March 2016; a second exhibition was held at The Plough Arts Centre in Torrington, north Devon, during May 2016.
+The show toured to Bridport Arts Centre in January 2018.

 In February 2014 Kate went to Innsbruck University to give two talks on Animals in Art, with a focus on her own work.
 This was followed by talks/presentations at the Universities of Aberdeen and Falmouth; where she spoke on Fallen Animals and about the hollow bone process which she uses to make drawings about/with people, places and situations.
 This ancient process used by indigenous peoples in healing ceremonies involves the protagonist requesting their ego step aside, in order for numinous awareness to become awakened.
 The brain waves change to theta, usually with the help of a drum.
 Kate has worked this way at Jam on the Marsh music festival, at the Venice Biennale in May 2015; at Glasgow School of Art with staff and students; and with numerous individuals wishing to have a bespoke drawing made, and perhaps insights to certain situations.
 Kate works with a drum and monotype drawings when working shamanically with the hollow bone.